fasttime/JScrewIt/doc/interfaces/_jscrewit_.featureall.md

 *Defined in [feature-all.d.ts:551](https://github.com/fasttime/JScrewIt/blob/2.11.1/lib/feature-all.d.ts#L551)*

-A string representation of native functions typical for the V8 engine, but also found in Edge.
+A string representation of native functions typical for the V8 engine, but also found in Edge 40.

 Remarkable traits are the lack of line feed characters at the beginning and at the end of the string and the presence of a single whitespace before the "\[native code\]" sequence.